How to detect online fraud transactions and protect your business

 Online activity is booming like never before.
 In Europe, 96% of consumers said they shopped online in the past 12 months.
 Similar figures are found in other geographies, also.

 But as the volume of online sales goes up, so do the instances of online fraud, creating new challenges for merchants across all sectors.
 The Cyber Security Breaches Survey 2020 points out that large businesses saw a 78% increase in fraud.
 Medium-sized companies saw a 68% increase.
+In the ecommerce space, fraud cost the industry $35.54 billion.
+So this is obviously a problem that can't be ignored.

 Given the negative impacts of fraud, both direct and indirect, businesses cannot afford to stand still.
 Now more than ever is the time to put in place best-in-class fraud prevention practices to reduce costs, protect the business' reputation and customers.